cicely-f/rocket-code/README.md

 ## Planned Features

-* Side view of the current room's conversation - allow you to follow the chat without Alt-Tabbing to your Rocket.Chat client
+* Improve the side view of the current room's conversation - code fences, images, etc.
 * Edit or delete the last message
 * ??? (suggestions welcome)